Musk says he hasn't and won't sell any dogecoin

-Tesla Inc (TSLA.O) Chief Executive Officer and cryptocurrency supporter Elon Musk said on Thursday he has not and will not sell any of his dogecoin holdings.
+(Reuters) -Tesla Inc Chief Executive Officer and cryptocurrency supporter Elon Musk said on Thursday he has not and will not sell any of his dogecoin holdings.

 His tweets on dogecoin have turned the once-obscure digital currency into a speculator’s dream.